 |14.||Olympus E-PL2||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the M5 has a microphone port, which is missing on the E-P2.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-P2 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P2 was succeeded by the Olympus E-P3.
+Both the M5 and the E-P2 have been discontinued, but can regularly be found used on ebay.
+The E-P2 was replaced by the Olympus E-P3, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M5 or the Olympus E-P2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 12.2MP) with a 43% higher linear resolution.